TheNathannator/RB4InstrumentMapper/Docs/WinUSB/manual-winusb-install.md

 RB4InstrumentMapper is not capable of handling it in this state, and it will become nonfunctional until you uninstall the device in Device Manager!

-The driver should only be installed on the Wireless Legacy Adapter and Guitar Hero Live dongle.
+The driver should only be installed on the Wireless Legacy Adapter or Guitar Hero Live dongle.

 ## Install WinUSB